 - CRMs and databases

-All the downers to traditional CI are minimized with digital sources.
-Information is available in real-time, on a global scale.
+All the downers to traditional consumer intelligence are minimized with digital sources.
+Information is available in real time, on a global scale.

 Most of us are using one or more of the social platforms.
 We’re on it all the time.
 Sharing opinions, rants, jokes, memes, images, videos.
 We use it to…

 - Chat - professional or personal, we use it to communicate with friends, family, colleagues